...And Don't Forget to Breathe: Background

 "Love to Hate, Hate to Me" (under the title "Love to Hate, Hate to Love"), "The Shooting Star That Destroyed Us", "A Sip of Wine Chased With Cyanide" and "Charred Fields of Snow" were first released on the band's self-titled debut EP.

 The songs "Withered", "Lipgloss and Letdown" and "Song for a Broken Heart" originally appeared on the band's 2002 demo Withered and were re-recorded for this album.

+Music

+The album's sound has drawn comparisons to Thursday, albeit with "much more brutal vocals," according to Alternative Press, which categorized it as post-hardcore and scene music.

 Reception

 Allmusic reviewer Kurt Morris gave the album a mixed to favorable review, comparing the band to the likes of Thursday.
 He complemented the vocal work and the melodies.
 Morris singled out "A Sip of Wine Chased with Cyanide" calling it the best track on the album, mainly for its guitar work.
 Morris concluded his review by saying the album will grow on the listener with each additional listen.

 A Punknews.org staff reviewer also gave the album a mixed to favorable review.
 He compared the band to Glassjaw and Drive-Thru Records artists.
 He stated the music was "good, just derivative as hell".
 The reviewer said the song "A Sip of Wine Chased with Cyanide" came across as a rip-off of At the Drive-In's "One Armed Scissor".